Let’s chat about dry shampoo first.

-Dry shampoo is not new.
-Dry shampoo actually originated in the 1940s, despite its popularity today.
-Back then, dry shampoo was commercially sold in a powder format through the Minipoo brand.
-Although it wasn’t exactly the same formula that you will find commercially today, Minipoo had the same purpose as the modern-day dry shampoo we are familiar with.
+Dry shampoo is a product form that originated in the 1940s despite its popularity today.
+In the 1940s, dry shampoo was commercially sold as a powder through the Minipoo brand.
+Although it wasn’t exactly the same formula that you will find commercially today, Minipoo had the same functionality as a modern-day dry shampoo.

 Dry shampoo does not clean your hair.